Rotuma: Social control

 The hoʻaga, a kinship community, was the basic residential unit in pre-contact Rotuma.
-The basis for social control is a strong socialization emphasis on social responsibility and a sensitivity to shaming.
+The basis for social control is a strong socialisation emphasis on social responsibility and a sensitivity to shaming.
 Gossip serves as a mechanism for sanctioning deviation, but the most powerful deterrent to antisocial behavior is an abiding belief in imminent justice, that supernatural forces (the ʻatua or spirits of ancestors) will punish wrongdoing.
 Rotumans are a rather gentle people; violence is extremely rare and serious crimes nearly nonexistent.

 Conflict

 Prior to cession, warfare, though conducted on a modest scale, was endemic in Rotuma.
 During the colonial era political rivalries were muted, since power was concentrated in the offices of Resident Commissioner and District Officer.
 Following Fiji's independence, however, interdistrict rivalries were again given expression, now in the form of political contention.
 Following the second coup, when Fiji left the Commonwealth of Nations, a segment of the Rotuman population, known as the "Mölmahao Clan" of Noaʻtau rejected the council's decision to remain with the newly declared republic.
-Arguing that Rotuma had been ceded to the United Kingdom and not to Fiji, these rebels declared in 1987 independence of Republic of Rotuma and were charged with sedition.
-It did not have any substantive support, majority opinion appears to favor remaining with Fiji, but rumblings of discontent remain.
+Arguing that Rotuma had been ceded to the United Kingdom and not to Fiji, in 1987 these rebels attempted to form an independent aristocratic maritime republic which they called the Republic of Rotuma but they were promptly charged with sedition and the entity disintegrated almost immediately.
+It did not have any substantive support and while majority opinion appears to favor remaining with Fiji some rumblings of discontent remain.

+Territorial divisions

+Rotuma's seven districts can be grouped into three agglomerations: the medial and northern districts, the capital district, and the traditional territory of Faguta (whose special character was effectively agreed to by all Rotuma's chiefs in 1871 in the Treaty of Hamelin).

+Medial and northern districts

+Noatau

+Noaʻtau (extreme southeast) contains the villages Fekeioko, Maragteʻu, Fafʻiasina, Matuʻea, ʻUtʻutu, and Kalvaka.

+Oinafa

+Oinafa (east) contains the villages Oinafa, Lopta, and Paptea.

+Malhaha

+Malhaha (north) contains the villages Pepheua, ʻElseʻe, and ʻElsio.

+Itumuta

+Ituʻmuta (western peninsula) contains the villages Maftoa and Lopo.

+Capital district

+Itutiu

+Ituʻtiʻu (west, but east of western peninsula) contains the villages Savlei, Lạu, Feavại, Tuạʻkoi, Motusa, Hapmak, Losa, and Fapufa.

+ʻAhạu, also located in the District of Ituʻtiʻu, is the capital and where the "tariạgsạu" (traditionally the name of the sạu's palace) meeting house for the Council of Rotuma is based which functions as Rotuma's seat of government.

+Faguta

+The southern part of Rotuma is known traditionally as Faguta, a territory encompassing Juju and Pepjei, whose chiefs lead socioreligious communities which follow the ecclesiastical, cultural, and linguistic teachings of the Marists of France.

+Ituʻu is a Rotuman geographic term typically considered equivalent to a chiefdom or district.